 Scott Smith is currently a Commodities Trader residing in Westport ,CT.
 He formely held a seat on the New York Mercantile exchange for almost 20 years, trading mostly crude oil and gas.
 He is a graduate of Binghamton University.

-Sarah Quintanilla is a former commodity broker in New York City.
-She formerly worked at ED&F Mann, Merrill Lynch and Archer Daniels Midland.
+Sara Quintanilla is a former commodity broker in New York City.
+She formerly worked at ED&F Man, Merrill Lynch and Archer Daniels Midland.
 She graduated from St. Edwards University with a BA in Political Science.